Tajikistan: Soviet period

 After the Russian Revolution of 1917 guerrillas throughout Central Asia, known as basmachi, waged a war against Bolshevik armies in an attempt to maintain independence.
-The Bolsheviks prevailed after a four-year war, in which mosques and villages were burned down and the population heavily suppressed.
-Soviet authorities started a campaign of secularisation.
-Practising Islam, Judaism, and Christianity was discouraged and repressed, and many mosques, churches, and synagogues were closed.
-As a consequence of the conflict and Soviet agriculture policies, Central Asia, Tajikistan included, suffered a famine that claimed many lives.
+The Bolsheviks prevailed after a four-year war, in which mosques and villages were burned down and the population suppressed.

+Between 1928 and 1941, Soviet authorities started an anti-religious campaign of secularisation.
+Practising Christianity, Islam, or Judaism was discouraged and repressed; due to the Soviet anti-religious legislation, several churches, mosques, and synagogues were closed.
+As a consequence of the conflict and Soviet agriculture policies, Central Asia, Tajikistan included, underwent a famine that claimed lives.